danielfm/groovy-dice/README.txt

 1. What is this?
 ****************

-Groovy Dice is an open source Groovy-based dice rolling engine that provides a simple way to perform almost any kind of dice roll, making this project a reasonable choice for those who are implementing any kind of dice-based game on top of Java platform.
+Groovy Dice is an open source dice rolling engine written entirely in Groovy that provides a simple way to specify and evaluate complex dice rolling expressions.

 2. Features